CCHS-Melbourne/LoliBot/README.md

 Welcome to the 2018 linux.conf.au Open Hardware Project.
 You can see information about this and other MiniConfs at http://www.openhardwareconf.org/wiki/Main_Page

 This simple robot is designed to chase and kick a Ping Pong ball around.
-The Lolin32-lite package by Wemos has been used to get the most out of the ESP32 chip.
+It features a Lolin32-lite ESP32 based chip as it's primary microprocessor and includes a MPU6050 6 axis accelerometer.

+In order to reduce complexity and to be a bit more flexible with our design this years project is a platform with discrete components.
+Those of you who are looking forward to the smell of melting solder won't be disappointed though, there are many headers, LEDS and switches to keep you busy.

 Screen Shots
 --------------